yootheme/starter-plugin/README.md

 ## Update Server

-Running the [build task](#user-content-build-distribution-files) will also create update server files for Joomla `dist/update.xml` and WordPress `dist/update.json`.
+To enable 1-click updates in WordPress and Joomla, the [build task](#user-content-build-distribution-files) generates the necessary update server files for WordPress `dist/update.json` and Joomla `dist/update.xml`.
+These files are configured based on the package information in the `.env` file.

-Upload these files to the configured `Update Server URL` to inform about a new version and provide one-click updates for the plugin.

-The package information is also stored in the `.env` configuration.

 ```yaml
 # Update server